asiripanich/hildar/README.md

 </p>

-[HILDA survey data](https://melbourneinstitute.unimelb.edu.au/hilda) is a large panel survey with close to 20 waves (2001 - 2020), and some waves have more than 5000 variables, which makes reading them into R a little challenging.
+[HILDA survey data](https://melbourneinstitute.unimelb.edu.au/hilda) is a large panel survey 20 waves (2001 - 2020) and counting!
+Some waves have more than 5000 variables, which means reading them into R is a little challenging (personally I think it is wayyyyyyyy too slow).

 The goal of this package is to provide a quick and easy way to query HILDA data into R. This is possible by converting each wave of HILDA